Pro Bono Week Spotlight: Scott Douglass & McConnico LLP

 Consequently, we would like to take this week to recognize several of the many pro bono partners that have contributed to Texas Appleseed’s work this year, and we would like to start with Scott Douglass & McConnico LLP.

-Scott Douglass & McConnico LLPScott Douglass & McConnico is a firm composed of seasoned trial lawyers, located in Austin, TX.
+Scott Douglass & McConnico is a firm composed of seasoned trial lawyers, located in Austin, TX.
 Texas Appleseed was ecstatic when we were able to connect with attorneys Sara Clark, Steve Britt, and Kennon Wooten about one of our newer fair financial services projects — the creation of a resource that guides municipalities in ways to encourage and allow for more access to small dollar loans at reasonable costs.
 Our collaboration with Scott Douglass & McConnico providing extensive research and drafting support resulted in a major Texas Appleseed publication: A Toolkit for Cities: Increasing Access to Fair, Low-Cost Loans.
 The toolkit offers cities actionable strategies to foster fair loans in local communities, bolstering and complementing local attempts to rein in abuses in the payday and auto title lending market in Texas.

 The process of creating the toolkit was incredibly valuable work to both Texas Appleseed staff and the Scott Douglass & McConnico attorneys, as we feel any good pro bono project partnership should be.
 Indeed, Ms. Wooten stated, "Thanks very much for allowing me to be a part of this important project.
 I learned a lot, and I'm pretty sure my heart grew a couple sizes along the way."
 More importantly, this toolkit will help Texans all over the state avoid the debt cycle created by payday and auto title lenders.